ses4j/ebird-statistical-report/README.md

 -   Python 3.x
 -   PostgreSQL
+-   pdfLaTex or latexmk
+    - Easiest way to get this on Windows is to install https://miktex.org/download, "letter" paper, "Yes" to install packages on the fly
 -   eBird data for the region in question, access requests and downloads at https://ebird.org/data/download

 ## To load data